Mazahir26/koduko/README.md

 Yet another Habit tracker made with flutter.

 ## ❓ About

 It's an open source and free app where you can manage your daily or weekly habits.

 ## 📢 Getting Started

-You can install the apk from releases tab.
+You can install the latest APK from the [Releases tab](https://github.com/Mazahir26/koduko/releases/latest).
+You can also download the latest APK from [IzzyOnDroid repo](https://apt.izzysoft.de/fdroid/index/apk/com.example.koduko) within a F-Droid client.

 Alternatively you can build the app yourself.
 See below for further information.